Newly Elected Municipal Officials:

 - Conserve natural resources

-- Avoid and handle ethical dilemmas
+- Handle and prevent ethical dilemmas

 - Perform official duties in accordance with PA law and in a way that inspires citizen confidence and trust